-Saliva can build up and get trapped in the corners of the lips, which causes the lips to crack.
+Saliva can build up and get trapped in the corners of the lips, which causes lips to crack.
 A person may lick their lips more in an attempt to soothe the pain or dryness of their lips.
-This excess saliva will sit in the corners of the lips, which is the perfect warm environment for fungus like yeast to grow.
+This excess saliva will sit in the corners, which is the perfect warm environment for fungus like yeast to grow.

 Viruses and bacteria can also cause it to develop.

-Certain people are more at risk for developing angular cheilitis.
-At-risk groups include those who:
+Certain people are more at risk for developing angular cheilitis, including those who:

 - have an overhang of the upper lip, creating deeper angles at the corners of the lips